-The Las Positas College Foundation believes that the educational environment at a truly distinguished college must be broad and robust.
-It was founded to ensure that the students - and, ultimately, the broader communities that LPC serves - have a premier community college that fulfills the many mandates for which it was founded.
+The Las Positas College Foundation believes that the educational environment of our truly distinguished college must be innovative and robust.
+The Foundation supports programs that ensure that students - and the broader communities being served - have a premier community college.
+The specific goals of the LPC foundation are two-fold: